Jessicazzzzzz/Jessicazzzzzz.github.io/content/post/leetcode15/index.md

 ---
-title: Leetcode solution
+title: leetcode-15 threeSum
-subtitle: Welcome 👋  this is the java version of solution for leetcode number 16
+subtitle: Welcome 👋  this is the java version of solution for leetcode number 15

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: This algorithm utilizes the two-pointer approach with a time complexity of O(n^2) and space complexity of O(1).
 # Link this post with a project
 # projects: []